datacamp-content/courses-introduction-to-shell/chapter4.md

 *** =instructions

-Define a shell variable called `testing` with the value `seasonal/winter.csv`, and then run the command `head -n 1 $testing` to check its value.
+Define a shell variable called `testing` with the value `seasonal/winter.csv`, and then use `head -n 1 $testing` to check its value.

 *** =hint